Rednexie/no-console.js/README.md

 If you want to log all of the suspected actions  EXCEPT RIGHT CLICK;
 - Comment the first block of code,
-- Uncomment the third block of code.
+- Uncomment the fourth block of code.

 If you don't want to send the copyright message,
 - Uncomment the first line of code.